Thank you for your interest in applying to one of our graduate programs:

 Ann Arbor, MI 48109–1048

 A limited number of waivers for the application fee to EEB's graduate programs are available for students who meet eligibility criteria for a Rackham Merit Fellowship.
-Please contact Trisha Wittkopp, EEB's associate chair for graduate studies, if you wish to inquire about a waiver for the Ph.D. program or Tom Duda if you are applying to the Frontiers Master's Program.
+Please contact firstname.lastname@example.org to obtain a code to be used when applying.

 A complete application includes the following materials: